visit-dav/visit/src/doc/dev_manual/test_suite.rst

 In the event of failure on the nightly run
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-If any tests fail, **all** developers who updated the code from the last time all tests successfully passed will receive an email indicating what failed.
+If any tests fail, **all** developers who updated the code from the last time all tests successfully passed will receive an email indicating *something* failed.
 In addition, failed results should be available on the web.

 How regression testing works